 APIs enable applications to request data about your competitors — then show it to you.
 You select all your competitors, then you start receiving current and historical data on their performance and activities.

-More than just your competitors, you can use the power APIs provide through tools to get a picture of the social media landscape for your brand and industry as a whole.
+More than just your competitors, you can use the power APIs provided through tools to get a picture of the social media landscape for your brand and industry as a whole.

 Imagine trying to get this data manually, platform by platform.